 I have created a list of the most useful Capture One keyboard shortcuts needed to process your images faster.

-Mac shortcuts are first followed by Windows shortcuts after the “/”.
+Capture One shortcuts for Mac shortcuts are listed first followed by Windows shortcuts after the “/”.

 Shortcuts for Navigation in Capture One